I was having so much fun making music, making music never seemed like a job, it seemed like I was...

 Keys - Pat Coil Drums - Mike Collier

-Bass - Bob Gentry Guitars - Bud Guin, Brady Mosher
+Bass - Bob Gentry Guitars - Bud Guin, Brady Moshe

 Steel guitar - Larry White Woodwinds, Lyricon - Pete Brewer